MacBook Air (2018) full review

-You’d have been forgiven for thinking that Apple was going to discontinue the MacBook Air, given the lack of attention it has been given over the past three years.
+You’d be forgiven for thinking that Apple was going to discontinue the MacBook Air, given the lack of attention it's had over the past three years.
 Short of making the build-to-order options on the 2015 MacBook Air the standard options, Apple had left the one-time lightest Mac untouched.

 You need to consider whether you want to be future-proofed or stuck in the past.
-(Whatever you do, don't buy this model from Apple, if you shop around you can actually get some very good deals for this model since the new Air arrived, many UK retailers are selling the older model for under £800 and it's likely US retailers are offering similar deals.
-Under no circumstances buy the entry-level MacBook Air from Apple where it will cost you nearly £200 more.
-You can see some deals above, we also have a best MacBook Air deals article.)
+Whatever you do, don't buy the old model from Apple, if you shop around you can actually get some very good deals now there's a new Air in town.
+Many UK retailers are selling the older model for under £800 and it's likely US retailers are offering similar deals.
+Check out the best MacBook Air deals.

-If you want to buy a new MacBook Air, you can now order from Apple.
+If you want to buy a new MacBook Air, you can check the deals above or order one from Apple.
 It went on sale 7 November 2018.

 Design & Build: Good as gold

-To be honest we’re not sure that we like it as much as the gold MacBook or the gold iPhone shades, but assume that Apple is trying to make it appeal to men with this particular shade.
+To be honest we’re not sure that we like it as much as the gold MacBook or the gold iPhone shades, but assume that Apple is trying to make it appeal to men, whom might be put off by a more pinky shade of gold, with this particular shade.
 We expect that the Space Grey option will prove popular.
 But if you want everyone on the train to know that you have a new MacBook Air the gold model is the one to get.

 More than the colour choices we’d say we love the fact that this MacBook Air is built from 100 percent recycled aluminium.
 Although, this is more of a pat on the back for Apple, and for anyone who buys one, for being a little bit more environmentally friendly.